aebabis/roguelike/BACKLOG.md

   - Make all views get Dungeon from shared data
   - Method for getting a single adjacent tile from a direction
   - Keyboard and mouse instructions
-  - Delay death and damage animations til after attack has started
   - Don't bundle jQuery with webpack
   - Webpack integration of coverage
   - Try flow or Typescript